 Our shares have been traded at low volumes in the past and may be traded at low volumes in the future for reasons related or unrelated to our performance.
-This low trading volume may result in lower than expected market prices for our ordinary shares and our shareholders may not be able to resell their shares for more than they paid for them.
+This low trading volume may result in lower than expected market prices for our ordinary shares and our shareholders may not be able to resell their shares for prices equal to or higher than the price for which they were purchased.